MRCIEU/COVIDITY_ProbQBA/README.md

 (III) pattern-mixture model factorisation and not null exposure effect,

-(IV) pattern-mixture model factorisation and null exposure effect,
+-(IV) pattern-mixture model factorisation and null exposure effect,

 - Master do file for simulating datasets.do
 - (I AND II)